 “There is nothing we won’t do to assist the attorney in holding the manufacturer responsible for this death.
 The car wash should have been properly designed before it was even sold.
 Indeed, after my client’s incident, the manufacturer should have revisited safety.
 It’s failure to do so resulted in a preventable death,” Dunson said.
 “We hope our case information and experience will influence the car wash manufacturer to redesign its system so that others are not unnecessarily maimed or killed in the future.”

-On-the-Job Injury Attorney
+On-the-Job or Worker Injury Attorney

 Nearly 3 million U.S. workers are injured on the job every year, not including government employees.
 An additional 5,300 workers leave for work each year, tragically never to return to their home and family.
 These staggering figures are unacceptable.
 They demonstrate how far we have to go in creating safer work environments for everyone.